JezT25/Scoreboard_Controller/README.md

 - NodeMCU 8266 (for Wi-Fi communication)
 - NodeMCU 8266 (for shot clock control)
 - Level shifter (3.3V to 5V for serial communication)

 ---

+<a id="wi-fi-configuration"></a>
+## Wi-Fi Configuration

+To set up the Wi-Fi network credentials for the system, you need to modify the firmware files for the Wi-Fi modules:

+1. Open the `Scoreboard_Controller_WiFi_FW.ino` file.
+2. Locate the definitions for `WIFI_SSID` and `WIFI_PASSWORD`.
+3. Replace the placeholder values with your Wi-Fi network's SSID and password.

+Similarly, for the shot clock module:
+1. Open the `Shotclock_FW.ino` file.
+2. Locate the definitions for `WIFI_SSID` and `WIFI_PASSWORD`.
+3. Replace the placeholder values with your Wi-Fi network's SSID and password.

+Save and upload the modified firmware to the respective NodeMCU boards.

+---